AshtonWilliams/Spatter-Detection/README.md

 # Spatter-Detection
-C++ programs utilizing OpenCV for spot detection of 3D printed layer images I made for undergraduate research while I was a junior in college.
+C++ program utilizing OpenCV for spot detection of 3D printed layer images I made for undergraduate research while I was a junior in college.

 The program detects spatter and dark spots on layer images and extracts data about them